-- Enable lead / tail nibble Checking this will cause the machine to strip the end in nibble mode when the maximum slug length is exceeded.
-Nibble mode means stripping the end in multiple pieces.
-The maximum length of the piece is programmed in the Wire properties screen. - Clear part distance is the distance the outfeed drive will travel when discharging a finished part.
-This occurs at the end of the programmed quantity or on every part when Auto outfeed is selected. - Dress lead length is the length of wire that is cut of the leading end of the wire at the start of a feed to justify the starting end of the wire. (min .5" 12.6mm) - Short mode conveyor speed is the percentage of full speed at which the out feed will turn short wire mode.(the out feed does not close when in short wire mode and only acts as a conveyor for parts long enough to reach it)
+- Wire feed using wheels is checked when wheels instead of belts are used for the wire feeding. - Wire feed using wheels is checked when wheels instead of belts are used for the wire feeding. - Enable lead / tail nibble When these are checked the machine will obey the maximum slug length programmed in the wire properties screen.
+If the maximum slug length is less than the programmed strip length the machine will remove the slug in pieces with no length greater than the maximum slug length. - Clear part distance is the distance the outfeed drive will travel when discharging a finished part.
+This occurs at the end of the programmed quantity or on every part when Auto outfeed is selected. - Dress lead length is the length of wire that is cut of the leading end of the wire at the start of a feed to justify the starting end of the wire. (min .5" 12.6mm)

+• Short mode conveyor speed is the percentage of full speed at which the out feed will turn in short wire mode.(the out feed does not close when in short wire mode and only acts as a conveyor for parts long enough to reach it)